dotnet/csharplang/proposals/csharp-10.0/improved-interpolated-strings.md

 }
 ```

-We make a slight change to the rules for the meaning of an [_interpolated\_string\_expression_](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#interpolated-strings):
+We make a slight change to the rules for the meaning of an _interpolated\_string\_expression_ ([§11.7.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1173-interpolated-string-expressions)):

 **If the type of an interpolated string is `string` and the type `System.Runtime.CompilerServices.DefaultInterpolatedStringHandler` exists, and the current context supports using that type, the string**
 **is lowered using the handler pattern.
 The final `string` value is then obtained by calling `ToStringAndClear()` on the handler type.**